 Fear & Greed Index – Investor Sentiment

-Fear & Greed Index – Investor Sentiment With a reading of 60, the Fear & Greed Index is above the neutral threshold, signaling ongoing confidence and optimism among market participants.
+Fear & Greed Index – Investor Sentiment With the Fear & Greed Index at 33, sentiment remains cautious.
+Market participants are wary, but no one is hitting the panic button yet.
 Image: Cable News Network

 Fear & Greed Index The Fear & Greed Index drops to extreme fear levels.
 Is this a market bottom signal?
 Image: Cable News Network